Roland Deschain: Quest for the Dark Tower

 Roland is alone at the beginning of the series, following the way of ka, a variant of destiny.
+The eight-book series is about Roland's acquisition of a new ka-tet, a group of people who are deeply bonded to one another through ka, and the completion of his quest to save the Dark Tower.
+For most of the way, he is accompanied by his ka-tet, the Ka-tet of the Nineteen and Ninety-nine, consisting of Jake Chambers, Eddie Dean, Susannah Dean, and Oy.
+Among his many enemies on the way are The Man in Black, Mordred, and The Crimson King.

-The term ka-tet is used for a group of people who are deeply bonded to one another through ka.
-The eight-book series is about Roland's acquisition of a new ka-tet and the completion of his quest.
-Roland is the last surviving gunslinger and is possessed (or, as he describes it himself, "addicted") by a quest to reach The Dark Tower, the axis upon which infinite numbers of parallel worlds rotate.
+Roland is the last surviving gunslinger and is possessed by his duty as a gunslinger to save The Dark Tower, the axis upon which infinite numbers of parallel worlds rotate.
 (Eddie Dean, an ex-heroin addict and member of Roland's ka-tet, calls Roland a "Tower junkie.")
-The Dark Tower is under assault by the Crimson King, Lord of Discordia, a Satanic figure bent on destroying the Dark Tower by undermining the "Beams" that support it.
+The Dark Tower is under assault by the Crimson King, Lord of Discordia, bent on destroying the Dark Tower by undermining the "Beams" that support it, and his servant, sorcerer Walter o'Dim.

 In the first novel, The Dark Tower: The Gunslinger, Roland's original desire is simply to climb to the Dark Tower's top to question whatever god dwells there, but ka has greater plans for him.
 The ka-tet he acquires during the series bears many resemblances to his childhood ka-tet, who were all killed trying to help Roland on his quest.
 How he treats his new ka-tet when faced with decisions between their lives and his quest is a key component of the novels.
 Ultimately, his ka-tet represents a chance for redemption and a means by which he can ultimately change his own ka.

-At the end of the seventh novel, it is revealed that he is trapped in a repetitive reincarnation, his "damnation" for his crimes and killings (similar to Stephen King's short story "That Feeling, You Can Only Say What It Is in French", in which he expresses that his idea of hell is repetition.)
+At the end of the seventh novel, it is revealed that he is trapped in a repetitive cycle of reincarnation, his "damnation" for his unspecified past crimes (similar to Stephen King's short story "That Feeling, You Can Only Say What It Is in French", in which he expresses that his idea of hell is repetition).
 However, it is also suggested that this eternal repetition is not quite eternal; after his rebirth at the end of the novel, it is revealed that in this particular reiteration of his journey, he possesses the Horn of Eld which in his previous pilgrimages he had lost in the final stand at Jericho Hill, the one major element which was discrepant from his approach to the tower and Childe Roland's approach in Robert Browning's Childe Roland to the Dark Tower Came ("Dauntless the slug-horn to my lips I set...").